AllStarLink/ASL3/README.md

 The update from Asterisk version 1.4 to 20 implements over 15 years of bug fixes, security improvements and enhancements to the core asterisk application.
 This update required app\_rpt to be heavily modified to run on the latest version of Asterisk®.
 It brings with it the latest Asterisk® applications, channel drivers and other functionality.

 As part of this update, app\_rpt has been refactored to make the code base easier to maintain and enhance.
-This process has been going on for over one year and will continue.
+This process has been going on for over a year and will continue.
 The app\_rpt code base will meet all current Asterisk® coding guidelines.

 **New Features and improvements**
+- New HTTP AllStarLink registration
 - DNS IP address resolution with fallback to file
-- HTTP AllStarLink registration
-- EchoLink and other module memory leaks addressed
+- Memory leaks addressed
+- All modules reload or refresh
+- Improved uptime
+- USB tune settings improvements
+- Rpt.conf template
+- Improved ASL menu
+- EchoLink improvements
-- EchoLink chat has been enabled
+   - Chat has been enabled
-- EchoLink now honors the app\_rpt timeout timer.
+   - Honors the app\_rpt timeout timer.
 A text message is sent to the client when they time out.
-- EchoLink will no longer allow clients to double.
+   - No longer allows clients to double.
 A text message is sent to the client when they are doubling.
-- All modules reload or refresh
+- Blacklist and whitelist improvements
 - Compile directives for more archicetures
-- Improved uptime

 ## Installation